strategist922/hive-3/readme.md

       HTTP Parameters
       ---------------
-      name – the name of the process that the log is associated with key  – the name of the statistic by   – an optional amount by which to increment the statistic
+      name – the name of the process that the statistic should be incremented for key  – the name of the statistic by   – an optional amount by which to increment the statistic